piface314/ygo-fabrica/README.md

 YGOFabrica uses some font files to generate card pics from a card database.
 However, the official fonts may not be free, and thus cannot be published in this repository.
-If you're already on EDOPro Percy Discord server, you can look for a pinned message in the `#card-scripting-101` channel that contains a download links to `ygofab-fonts.zip`.
+If you're already on EDOPro Percy Discord server, you can look for a pinned message in the `#card-scripting-101` channel that contains a download link to `ygofab-fonts.zip`.

 Download the latest [release](https://github.com/piface314/ygo-fabrica/releases)